Kiranjith83/SA/SA.md

       - Simple type of db.
       - Its list of keys and corresponding data to values.
       - Excellent method to store data as:
-        - excellent wat to store data don't have much structures.
+        - excellent way to store data don't have much structures.
         - username and passwords
         - Session states.
         - Used for in memory caching.